ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 It is also possible to manually assign a task to an operator from the record view, through the native Forest Admin action "Assign to...".

-From this action, you can assign a task to operators that are not in you current team and also select the inbox.
+From this action, you can assign a task to operators that are not in your current team and also select the inbox.
 The team should have an inbox based on a segment matching the record state.

 ## Inbox settings